HandsOnDataViz/book/github/fork-highcharts/README.md

 Code templates help us to move beyond the limits of drag-and-drop web tools (such as Google Sheets and Tableau Public) and to create more customized visualizations on a web server that you control.
 Before you begin, learn the broad concepts in the chapter introduction [Modify and Host Code Templates with GitHub](../github).
 For more advanced examples, see the [Highcharts Templates](../highcharts) chapter in this book.
 If you have problems with this tutorial, go to the [Fix Common GitHub and Code Errors](../fix) chapter in this book.

 ## Try it
-You will begin this tutorial with a basic chart template that includes only 7 points
+You will begin this tutorial with a basic chart template that includes only 7 points.
+Right-click to open [full-size chart in new tab](https://jackdougherty.github.io/highcharts-scatter-csv/).

 <iframe src="https://jackdougherty.github.io/highcharts-scatter-csv/" width="90%" height=425></iframe>

-By the end of this tutorial, you will learn how to modify the chart and add a new CSV spreadsheet with over 160 points:
+By the end of this tutorial, you will learn how to modify the chart and add a new CSV spreadsheet with over 160 points.
+Right-click to open [full-size chart in new tab](https://jackdougherty.github.io/highcharts-scatter-csv-instructor-sample).
 <iframe src="https://jackdougherty.github.io/highcharts-scatter-csv-instructor-sample/" width="90%" height=425></iframe>

 ## Video with step-by-step tutorial